ghudeihed/python_project_setup/README.md

-## Setting Up Your Python Project Environment: A Comprehensive Guide
+### Updated Blog Post: Setting Up Your Python Project Environment: A Comprehensive Guide

 When starting a new Python project, setting up a clean and organized environment is crucial for maintaining your code and managing dependencies.
 In this blog, we'll walk through the steps to set up your Python project environment using either `pip` or `conda`, including creating a virtual environment, installing essential libraries, and ensuring reproducibility.
 We'll also introduce a basic folder structure, utility classes for managing environment variables and logging, and instructions for setting up version control with Git.